yuno-payments/yuno-docs/docs/How yuno works/how-yuno-payment-flow-works.md

 ## The Yuno payment process

-The payment process consists of four steps:
+The payment process consists of four main steps:

 1. [Create a customer](#step-1-create-a-customer)
 2. [Create a checkout session](#step-2-create-a-checkout-session)